Last Updated: May 20, 2021

 WSBC is an independent provincial agency with three main mandates: compensation, prevention and insuring employers.

 Compensation is available for workers who have been injured or become ill on the job.
 Some of the ways WSBC compensates workers include:

 - Adjudicating illness and injury claims that arise out of and during employment

 - Paying wage loss benefits and health care costs, such as physiotherapy

 - Awarding permanent disability benefits and vocational rehabilitation

 - Enforcing the Workers Compensation Act and Occupational Health and Safety Regulation

 - Consulting with employers and stakeholders

-WSBC insurance is mandatory for all employers in B.C. and B.C. workers are able to access benefits if injured.
+WSBC insurance is mandatory for all employers in B.C.
+This insurance lets workers access benefits if they are injured.
 WSBC collects premiums from all employers in B.C. based on their size, risk of the work and injury history.
 This money funds compensation to injured workers and injury prevention activities.